Summer Lake (Oregon): Fremont expedition

 Summer Lake was spotted and named by Captain John C. Frémont during his 1843 mapping expedition through central Oregon.
 Fremont and his Army topographical team were mapping the Oregon Territory from The Dalles on Columbia River to Sutter's Fort in Sacramento, California.
 On 16 December 1843, the expedition struggled down a steep cliff from a snow-covered plateau to reach a large lake in the valley below.
-Fremont named the snow-covered rim "Winter Ridge" and the temperate waters "Summer Lake."
-Fremont described the discovery and naming of Summer Lake as follows:
+Frémont named the snow-covered rim "Winter Ridge" and the temperate waters "Summer Lake."
+Frémont described the discovery and naming of Summer Lake as follows:

 Wildlife refuge

 The Summer Lake Basin supports more than 250 species of birds including bald eagles, Canada geese, white faced ibis, yellow-headed blackbirds, goshawks, hermit thrushes, red-tail hawks, great blue herons, and numerous species of ducks.
 This makes Summer Lake a favorite bird watching and hunting area.

 The Oregon Department of Fish and Wildlife maintains the Summer Lake Wildlife Area on the north side of the lake.
 The refuge consists of a large wetland marsh fed by the Ana River with associated high desert uplands with an 8.3 mi tour route open to the public most of the year.
 The refuge headquarters is located adjacent to Oregon Route 31 in the town of Summer Lake, directly across from the Summer Lake Lodge.